Harald-U/istio-handson/workshop/exercise6.md

     kubectl create sa web-api
     ```

-1. Replace the deployment of Articles and Web-API, this adds the service accounts and the `sidecar.istio.io/rewriteAppHTTPProbers: "true"` pod annotation mentioned above:
+1. Replace the deployment of Articles and Web-API, this adds the service accounts to the deloyment:

     ```
     kubectl replace -f articles-sa.yaml
     kubectl replace -f web-api-sa.yaml
     ```

+    The Articles microservice now runs under service account 'articles', the Web-API service uses the 'web-api' service account.

 1. Apply an AuthorizationPolicy: